This blog is based on my personal experience. We are all individuals, and you should always do what is right for your own body.

 The binges didn’t stop overnight.
 But they stopped really fast compared to the years I had spent trying to avoid and control them.
 I have not binge eaten since.
 I do not and never did have Binge Eating Disorder.
 What I had, was a starved body that was desperate for food and needed to eat fatty foods.
 When I allowed it to eat it’s fill, and continued to do so day in day out, after a while it was satisfied, and my appetite returned to what it is now.
 A normal, healthy appetite.

 - Told myself “its okay, my body needed that food.”

-- Resumed my eating plan – i.e. did not skip meals or restrict afterwards.
+- Resumed my eating – i.e. did not skip meals or restrict afterwards.
+I continued to eat without restriction.
 My binge time was always at night, so I would wake up in the morning and eat breakfast.